splunk/splunk-connect-for-syslog/docs/architecture.md

 # SC4S Architectural Considerations

-There are some key architectural considerations that will yield an extremely performant and reliable
+There are some key architectural considerations and recommendations that will yield extremely performant and reliable syslog data collection while minimizing the "over-engineering" that is common in many syslog data collection designs.
+These recommendatations are not specific to Splunk Connect for Syslog, but rather stem from the syslog protocol itself -- and its age.

 ## The syslog Protocol